Trying to get your blog posts to rank as highly as possible on Search Engine Results Pages (SERPs) sure is a challenge.

 I mean, there’s so much to think about, from keyword insertion to Search Engine Optimisation (SEO) formatting.

 However, one way you can increase your chances of going from page 5 to page 1 is to improve your blog post readability.

 After all, the digital reader is busy, and they could be checking out your blog on a computer, iPad or phone.
-If your writing isn’t easy to read, they’re not likely to stick around for long.
+If your writing isn’t easy to read, they’re unlikely to stick around for long.

 Consequently, this can negatively impact your blog’s bounce rate, page-views and overall SEO score.
-And we don’t want that!
+(And we don’t want that, right?)

 How Do I Find My Blog Readability Score?

 First things first, if you’re serious about improving your blog post SEO to rank higher on Google and boost your website traffic, you’ll probably have already downloaded the YOAST WordPress plugin.

 (And if you haven’t, what are you waiting for?)

 For those of you who don’t know, this is a free tool that scores your blog posts against SEO best practises.

 Once you’ve downloaded the plugin, you’ll find the YOAST widget at the bottom of each blog post editor (under the “Posts” section of your WordPress dashboard).